MatheusAvellar/resize-pong/README.md

 # Resize Pong [WiP]

-A game of Pong that runs on a Windows Command Prompt, using the height of the window to control the player's position.
+A game of Pong that runs on a Windows Command Prompt (compiled from VS F#) and uses the height of the window to control the player's position.

 <p align="center">
   <img src="http://i.imgur.com/QJCSDmO.png"/>